vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 - a ***reject DMARC*** record ```v=DMARC1; p=reject;```

 This protects all of your domains from phishers and spammers, as bad actors will actively look for unused domains to exploit.

----

-I hope that I was able to explain on how to use SPF, DKIM and DMARC in your environment.